gicocarlo/Boba-Maps/README.md

 # 🍵 [Boba Maps](https://www.bobamaps.xyz) 🥛
 [![License:GPL-3.0-only](https://img.shields.io/github/license/RiceAbove/Boba-Maps)](https://opensource.org/licenses/GPL-3.0)

-Find bubble tea shops in your area!
+Find bubble tea restaurants in your area!

 ## About
-Boba Maps is a dynamic web application that helps you find local bubble tea shops in your area!
+Boba Maps is a dynamic web application that helps you find bubble tea restaurants in your area!
 Just simply type in an address in the search bar & the site will quickly find shops in that location.
 It's desktop & mobile friendly so you can find boba anywhere you go!

+## What is bubble tea?
+This is the definition according to [Wikipedia](https://en.wikipedia.org/wiki/Bubble_tea):
+> Bubble tea is a Taiwanese tea-based drink invented in Tainan and Taichung in the 1980s.
+Recipes contain tea of some kind, flavors of milk, and sugar.
+Toppings, known as "pearls", such as chewy tapioca balls, popping boba, fruit jelly, grass jelly, agar jelly, alovera jelly,sago and puddings are often added.

 ## Built With